 Th 8th Business Meeting

-Th 15th Visit to Glastonbury Spring Water
+Th 15th Visit to Glastonbury Spring Water followed by supper locally

 Th 22nd Sports Night